Saturday, September 5, 2020

 Of course, Mr. Smith had known this woman since childhood, and she had been in love with him for years.
 She made him so nervous that he never knew how to react to her advances.
 He was a stubborn bachelor, but he knew that he needed to settle down with a good wife.

 Before Mr. Smith could say anything else, Charlotte threw her arms around him and kissed him.
 The cake baker thought her outrageous behavior must be from the Christmas magic found in the noisemakers.
-She had never acted so impulsive.
+She had never acted so impulsively.

 At first, Mr. Smith tried to fight back, but after a moment, he figured there was no use in fighting with a gorgeous woman who loved him and his sweets.